kaiying-tey/personal-website/README.md

   - Projects
   - Experience
   - Contact
-- 🎨 Custom UI with a unique retro-inspired design
+- 🎨 Custom UI with a retro-inspired theme for a bit of fun
 - 🧩 Responsive layout and interactive elements

 ## 🚀 Getting Started